turingschool/front-end-curriculum/projects/overlook.md

 * [ ] Proficient - The application has many strong pages/interactions.
 The application can stand on its own to be used by instructor without guidance from a developer on the team.
 The application is fully responsive and the UI does not detract from the UX.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, the application has clearly had special consideration around usability on devices.

-## JavaScript / React Style
+### JavaScript Style & OOP

-* [ ] Novice - There is a significant amount of duplication and one or two major bugs.
-JavaScript does not follow the principles of `DRY` (Don't Repeat Yourself)
+* [ ] Novice - Application is not separated into classes, or methods and properties are illogically assigned to classes.
+Developer writes code with unnecessary variables, operations, or steps that do not increase clarity.
+Business-side logic and view-related code are not separated.
-* [ ] Advanced Beginner - There is some duplication and there may be one or two major bugs.
-The application has large components and logic could be broken apart into smaller, function components.
-JavaScript may be hard to read/follow.
+* [ ] Advanced Beginner - Application has a significant amount of duplication.
+Application is organized into classes that do not display a good understanding of encapsulation, and logic is not well-divided.
+Developer cannot articulate what each line of code is doing.
-* [ ] Proficient - Application has little to no duplication and no major bugs.
-Application has several components built out that logically break apart the functionality.
-JavaScript may be hard to follow at times but is generally easy to read/understand.
+* [ ] Proficient - Application is thoughtfully put together with some duplication.
+Developers can speak to choices made in the code and knows what every line of code is doing.
+Application is organized into classes (and correctly uses inheritance) with some misplaced logic.
+Business-logic code is mostly separated from view-related code.
-* [ ] Exceptional - Application has exceptionally well-factored code with little or no duplication and all components separated out into logical components.
-There are zero instances where an instructor would recommend taking a different approach to design and component architecture.
-DRY and SRP (Single Responsibility Principle) practices are incorporated, making JavaScript very easy to follow/read.
+* [ ] Exceptional - Meets all requirements of `Proficient`.
+In addition, application has exceptionally well-factored code with little or no duplication.
+SRP (single responsibility principle) and DRY (don't repeat yourself) principles are utilized.
+There are _zero_ instances where an instructor would recommend taking a different approach.
+There are no instances where instructor would suggest moving logic or data to another class.
+The business-logic code driving functionality is cleanly separated from rendering, view-related code.

 ## CSS/Sass Style